webclinic017/tradinghook/docs/theory-of-operation.md

 ## Docs

-Please read the "theory-of-operation.rst" file.
+Please read the "theory-of-operation.md" file.
 Or at least this is what I am posting at the moment.
 This will be more of a introduction of how this can be used.

 ## INSTALLATION